Skip to main content

 Credits are charged based on source video length, not on the clips you download.
 Upload a 30-minute VOD and you lose 30 credits, whether you keep 1 clip or 15.
 A 4-hour Twitch stream burns 240 credits, which means the Pro plan's 300-credit monthly cap covers barely one long stream.

-Paul d'Anjou, growth expert for Twitch channels who has coached more than 100 streamers to 10k+ followers, tests clipping tools for snowball-for-streamer.com.
+Paul d'Anjou, Twitch growth expert who has coached over 100 streamers to 10k+ followers, builds Snowball, the clipping tool for Twitch gaming streamers.